 The 17.7km West London Orbital (WLO) proposed to extend the London Overground has just completed its feasibility study.
 The study was by the Transport for London(TfL), Mott MacDonald and West London Alliance.

-The extension of the overground station system will better transit across North-West London.
+The extension of the overground station system will improve transit across North-West London.
 New transit links with other rail systems like the Old Oak Common Lane station, Jubilee line and Bakerloo line will also be created.
 This will only suffice if the extension project gets a go-ahead to the design and construction phases that follows the feasibility phase.

 Feasibility Phase of the West London Orbital